Jacob33123/yahtzen-shop/README.md

 ## Overview

-This is an ecommerce frontend for leasing music and purchasing exclusive rights.
+This the frontend for an ecommerce platform centered around music licensing.
+The app allows users to browse through songs, see purchasing options and availability for leasing and exclusive rights, and add the desired items to a shopping cart.

 Built using Next.js, this repo connects to a [saleor-platform](https://github.com/saleor/saleor-platform) backend which is used for order and inventory management.
 Interfaces with Saleor backend using Apollo and GraphQL.
 This is an active work in progress.